arsdragonfly/Yjsnpi-bot/README.md

 ![example](example.png)

-This bot has absolutely no Inmu elements. (realistically)
+This bot has absolutely no Inmu elements. (legit)

 [Click here](https://discordbots.org/bot/479293634831843328) to add this bot to your server!